seed-cat/seedcat/docs/recovery.md

  --passphrase "secret?d?d?d"
 ```

-Just as with the seed guessing we get a preview of what passphrases will be guessed:
+Just as with seed guessing we get a preview of what passphrases will be guessed:
 ```
 Passphrases: 1.00K
  Begin: secret000